 Parks and Forestry Department

 Besides many neighborhood parks and natural area parks, the City has two major parks.
-Lions Park is located on land adjacent to City Hall, accessed from 157th Avenue NE.
-Ham Lake Park is accessed from 153rd Avenue NE and is adjacent to Ham Lake.
+The first major park is Lions Park, located on land adjacent to City Hall, accessed from 157th Avenue NE.
+The second is Ham Lake Park is accessed from 153rd Avenue NE and is adjacent to Ham Lake.
 There are rental facilities at both major parks, please click here to learn more.

 For a map of all city parks and information about each park, click here.